top of page

 After installation of an engine you should check engine alignment.
 If the engine alignment is out there may be loads imposed on the output and the main drive shaft.
 This can cause stress & increased wear on components more power and increase vibration, all destructive.
 Be sure to check and adjust N1 rigging before the first ground run.
 Check rigging and adjust N2 to specs.
 Hooking things up and the engine runs is not sufficient.

 After N1 and N2 are rigged correctly check the VIGV ( variable inlet guide vanes ) are rigged correctly if this out of rig it can cause compressor stalls.
-Check that the bleed band is closing at the right time this can cause compressor stalls.
+Check that the bleed band is closing at the right time as this can cause compressor stalls.

 These checks are found in the airframe manual and the engine manual.